The Transformation of Second Chances

 Richard McLemore II, is the Executive Director of McLemore Holdings.
 Located in Saint Paul, Minnesota, McLemore Holdings, is an African-American culturally inclusive organization, focused on providing holistic professional development workshops, renters and homebuyers educational courses, and healing circles – addressing the underlying psychosis behind criminal behavior.
 He is a three (3) time college graduate, most recently graduating from Metropolitan State University – with a Focus in Psychology.
 Prior to his current position, Richard was the Housing Director for Ujamaa Place; while simultaneously, acting as Program Manager for Alternatives to Violence Project-Minnesota.
 He dedicates his time, facilitating psychosocial workshops on mental and emotional healing, for practitioners at State and Federal prisons, juvenile facilities, and county jails across the nation; Richard is also a Circle Keeper with the city of Saint Paul’s “ETHOS” Diversion program.
 He founded the Community Diversion Program—an extension of the Juvenile Detention Alternatives Initiative (JDAI) to help curve juvenile incarceration rates in Minnesota.
 Richard is also on the Board of Directors for “We Are All Criminals” and in mist of writing his autobiography.

+Zephyr was one of the first work training programs of this kind in the US when it started in 1979.
 In the over 40 years since the program started, Zephyr has trained thousands of people and given them tools to become successful returning citizens.
-Cheryl’s favorite part of this work is witnessing incredible journeys of transformation as these people overcome incredible obstacles and often addiction to live full and productive lives.
+Cheryl’s favorite part of this work is witnessing incredible journeys of transformation as these people overcome incredible obstacles to live full and productive lives.
 These stories of persistence, hope, and triumph are both humbling and inspiring!
 Cheryl and Randy are passionate about equipping and empowering men and their families to find wholeness and happiness after incarceration.
-They actively lead and support Brothers in Blue Reentry and Reaching Out From Within, two key organizations they have watched provide essential support for people inside Lansing Correctional Facility.